lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 In contrast to overlays, however, detected bindings are not listed in the build output.

 ## Bindings by example

 This is it, we're finally there!
 We'll now add bindings for our [extended example application](#extending-the-example-application) to get some generated output for our node's properties.
 We've just seen that we can place our bindings in the [`dts/bindings` directory](#bindings-directory).

-> **Note:** TODO: only basics and only simple properties.
+> **Note:** A full example application including all files that we'll see throughout this article is available in the [`03_devicetree_semantics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/03_devicetree_semantics).

 ### Naming

-Before we start we need to solve one of the hardest problems in engineering: Finding a good _name_.
+Before we start, we need to solve one of the hardest problems in engineering: Finding a good _name_ for our bindings.
 The [devicetree specification][devicetree-spec] contains a guideline on the value for the `compatible` property of a node - and therefore the name of the binding:

-> "The `compatible` string should consist only of lowercase letters, digits and dashes, and should start with a letter.
+> "The `compatible` string should consist only of lowercase letters, digits, and dashes, and should start with a letter.
 A single comma is typically only used following a vendor prefix.
 Underscores should not be used."
 [DTSpec][devicetree-spec]

-Let's try this with the binding name _custom,props-basic_ and thus vendor prefix _custom_.
+Let's try this with the binding name _custom,props-basic_, and thus vendor prefix _custom_.
 We'll follow the convention and use the binding's name as filename and create a new file `custom,props-basics.yaml` in the application's `dts/bindings` directory:

 ```bash
 $ tree --charset=utf-8 --dirsfirst.